Zeioth/zeioth-lutris/game-installers/quake-champions/performance-guide.md

 There are 3 possible causes for low FPS:

 **CPU**:
 This is the most common issue.
-If you can, enable some kind of CPU monitor, and make sure that your CPU it's not working at 100% capacity.
-If so, you have a bottleneck there, and you need a more powerful CPU.
+Enable the CPU monitor of your operative syste, and make sure that your CPU is not working at 100% capacity.
+If this is the case, then you have a bottleneck.

 **GPU**:
-Once your CPU is not working at 100% capacity, the better your GPU is, the more FPS you are gonna get.
+Once you have discarded a CPU issue: The better your GPU is, the more FPS you are gonna get.
 As simple as that.
-Luckly most modern GPUs can run QC at 60 stable FPS (yes, on linux too).
+In some cases, havig the last version of Wine, DXVk, and your GPU drivers, can help to increase FPS.

 **MEMORY**:
 You need at least 4 Gb to run Quake Champions.
-If you don't, the game will run really slow, and possibly even make your PC frozen.
+If you don't have enough RAM, the game is gonna run very slow, and if you run out of virtual memory, your game will crash.

 The game still gets stuck